Updated: Oct 15

 The goal for the overwhelming majority of travellers to Peru is to visit the ancient site of Machu Picchu.
 The average length of tourist visits in Peru is only eight days, so most travellers will fly into the capital city of Lima and then take a short flight over the Andes straight into Cusco.
 From there, many will travel to Aguas Caliente (the little town at the base of Machu Picchu).
 Hikers will make their way to Ollantaytambo to begin their trek into the site.
-My plan was to spend 5 weeks in Peru, so I wasn't in a rush and I wanted to see some of the other sites.
+I planned to spend 5 weeks in Peru, so I wasn't in a rush and I wanted to see some of the other sites.
 My research had made me aware of the diversity of the country.
 During my research, I discovered a bus company called Peru Hop.
-For less than $200 USD, I could get a flexible pass that would take me south along the coast and then wind back north through the Andes to Cusco.
+For $219 USD (2023 price), I could get a flexible pass that would take me on their "Full South" tour along the coast and then wind back north through the Andes to Cusco.
 The slow journey gradually climbs in elevation and allows more time to comfortably adjust to the increasing elevation.
 The route is also available in reverse, but I chose to fly back to Lima after my time in the Sacred Valley.

-I stayed at Desert Nights ecocamp, on the outskirts, nestled against the dunes.
+I stayed at Desert Nights eco-camp, on the outskirts, nestled against the dunes.
 I enjoyed coffee and drinks next to the pool and found my tent very comfortable.
-In good weather conditions, it is possible to book a morning flight over Nazca and do dune buggy runs in the afternoon.
 I ended up staying an extra night in Huacachina because my flight over Nazca was delayed due to low cloud cover and I rescheduled my dune surfing.
-I really enjoyed the little town but I found it to be very loud at night.
+I enjoyed the little town but I found it to be very loud at night.
 The noise from the clubs continued very late into the night/morning.

-Many, many, many years ago I read a Nancy Drew book, The Clue in the Crossword Cypher that included the mystery of the Nazca Lines.
-Since then, I was always intrigued.
+Many, many, many years ago I read a Nancy Drew book, that included the mystery of the Nazca Lines.
+Since then, I have always been intrigued.
 I decided to take a small plane flight over the lines.
-The Nazca valley is a desert with a strip of very fertile agricultural land, thanks to the aquifers designed by the Nazca people who lived in the area about 1700 years before the Inca arrived.
+The Nazca Valley is a desert with a strip of very fertile agricultural land, thanks to the aquifers designed by the Nazca people who lived in the area about 1700 years before the Inca arrived.
 (The Inca get most of the attention but they occupied a very short period of South American history).
-The pilot did a good job of following flight lines that allowed passengers to get good views of the lines and the aquifers.
+The pilot did a good job of following flight lines which allowed passengers to get good views of the lines and the aquifers.
 The guide was not as skilled in his narration as he followed an obviously memorized script.
 I was very glad to have had previous knowledge to appreciate the magnificence and significance of what I was viewing.

 Some travellers hopped off the bus in Nazca but the majority were going to ride overnight to Arequipa.
-The seats in the bus are very comfortable and reclined.
+The seats on the bus are very comfortable and reclined.
 I had my travel pillow and blanket and didn't anticipate any issues.
-Unfortunately, it was a long night with some minor mechanical issue which made sleeping challenging.
-We arrived in Arequipa fairly early but I was able to check in to my room at Posada Neuva Espana in Arequipa.
+It turned out to be a long night with some minor mechanical issues, affecting the heating system, which made sleeping challenging.
+We arrived in Arequipa fairly early but I was able to check into my room at Posada Nueva Espana in Arequipa.

 The next leg of the journey began very early and included a breakfast stop at Chinitos Patahuasi (4018m).
 Literally in the middle of nowhere, it's a scruffy bus/truck stop and gift store.
 They had some alpacas, sheep, and geese grazing out behind the restaurant.
 It was underwhelming, but I did enjoy seeing the alpacas and getting a hot cup of coffee.

 Next was a brief stop at Mirador Lagunillas (4413m), with absolutely stunning views. ... and the inevitable marketplace.
-The quality of the hand knitting and other crafts are amazing.
+The quality of the hand knitting and other crafts is amazing.
 Mixed in amongst the crafts, however, are some mass-produced stuff or non-wool blends.
 This was not uncommon in the marketplaces.
-The Peru Hop guide explained to me that many tourists just aren't willing to pay fair prices for the handmade crafts or for the pure alpaca wool.
-I was directed to craft collectives for the higher quality goods and given directions to good collectives in Puno and Cusco.
+The Peru Hop guide explained to me that many tourists just aren't willing to pay fair prices for handmade crafts or pure alpaca wool.
+I was directed to seek craft collectives for higher quality goods and suggestions on where to find good collectives in Puno and Cusco.

 Puno (3900m) is a small city on the edge of Lake Titicaca in southern Peru very close to the Bolivian border.
 The main attraction here is the floating Uros Islands and as a jumping-off point to Bolivia by joining up with "Bolivia Hop".
-The influence of the 19th-century Chinese railway workers is very evident in the restaurants and artwork around the city.
+The 19th-century Chinese railway workers' influence is evident in the restaurants and artwork around the city.
 It is known for its hospitality and festivals.

-The adventure I chose from the Peru Hop suggestions took me on an all day boat trip on Lake Titicaca.
-We were at the docks by 8am ...we set off across the bay to the Uros Floating Islands.
+The adventure I chose from the Peru Hop suggestions took me on an all-day boat trip on Lake Titicaca.
+We were at the docks by 8 am...we set off across the bay to the Uros Floating Islands.
 The islands have been created by the Amaya people from the materials in the bay.
-There are many little floating islands all tethered together in a community which includes 2 small schools for the children.
-The Uros people live following most of their traditions, with a few modern touches provided by solar panels.
-Each island has 4-10 families, with one elected President for each island.
-They use reed boats to get into town once a week with fish and fowl that they use to barter for their needs.
 Tourist dollars go to improving their comforts, such as the purchase of solar panels

 Then off we went across the lake to a natural island, Taquile.
 Taquile is a Quechuan island, and an archeological area.
 We arrived at the dock and needed to walk up a very steep path to get to the main plaza located at the top of the island (4100m).
-Starting the walk didn’t seem too bad.......but we were soon gasping and panting from the high altitude exercise.
-2 members of our group got very ill on the way up.
+Starting the walk didn’t seem too bad.......but we were soon gasping and panting from the high-altitude exercise.
+Two members of our group got very ill on the way up.
 (Check out my post on how to avoid altitude sickness) I stopped often for photos. *pant, pant*.
 Finally made it to the main plaza, which is in the same place as it was in Pre-Incan times.
 We had a superb trout lunch and then went for a hike....Luckily most of the hike was downhill.

 The travel day from Puno to Cusco had us headed north on the eastern side of the Andes range.
 Much of the journey was past various agricultural areas.
-The winter dry-season weather is predictable.
-It is always cold in the mornings and overnight but the sun burns through the clouds mid-day and then the day heats up between 23 - 28C until the sun sets around 5:30ish.
-This last drive is fairly unremarkable but the lunch stop buffet was fabulous.
+This last drive was fairly unremarkable but the lunch stop buffet was fabulous.
 We arrived in the city center of Cusco in the late afternoon.
 Taxis were quickly arranged by Peru Hop to take us all to our various hotels.
 We were encouraged to drop by their head office and pick up a complimentary t-shirt.